nftgp/specs/README.md

 ### Interoperability

-Gateways implementing the NFT Gateway Protocol will be interoperable and can be used interchangeably from different wallets or other apps for displaying NFT media.
+Gateways implementing the NFT Gateway Protocol will be interoperable and can be used interchangeably by different wallets or other apps for displaying NFT media.

-### Caching

-If a gateway is used by many different apps it will have a higher chance of cache hits.
-Moreover, different gateways, if they adhere to the same protocol, can share a decentralized cache for even higher caching effectiveness.

 ### Decentralization